AG336/NEW_PI/raspberryPI-master/READ.ME.md

 === 00 = Setting Up the RP ===

 The [Raspberry Pi](https://www.raspberrypi.org)(RP) is the central controlling unit for the RPControlHub.
 This set-up currently uses the [Raspberry Pi Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/).

 To start, it is required to install the OS on the device by installing it on a MicroSD card that will be installed on the RP.
 For this set-up, the Debian based OS named Raspbian has been chosen; therefore, go to the [Raspian Download Page](https://www.raspberrypi.org/downloads/raspbian/) and get the "Raspbian Stretch Lite" version.
 This will download a `.zip` file to your computer that contains a `.img` file.
 Unzip to get the `.img` file.
+Please note that if you are using the OS you will need to install NOOBS.
+You can install this @ [NOOBS DOWNLOAD](www.canakit.com/downloads/noobs).
+This will give you a zip file, unzip this file and copy-paste the content inside the NOOBS ZIP file onto the MicroSD card.

 To install the OS on a MicroSD you need to write the `.img` file on it.
 Take a MicroSD card (at least 8GB total memory, it will be completely erased) and follow the instructions from [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md): Basically, you will need to start by downloading the software named [Etcher](https://etcher.io/) (It is compatible with Linux, Windows or Mac) and install it on your PC.
 Connect the MicroSD to your PC and open Etcher, select the `.img` file and the MicroSD and then click on Flash.
 It will take about 4 minutes to install and validate the installation.